 When the workpiece has sharp corners or the angle is small, overmelting is easy to occur, and the thick plate workpiece with sharp corners may not be cut.

 The perforation is unstable, the time is not easy to control, it will cause overmelting to the thick plate, and the penetration conditions are not easy to control, and the thin plate is less affected.

 Nozzle diameter has a critical influence on cutting quality and perforation quality.

 If the nozzle diameter is too large, the molten material splashing around during cutting may pass through the nozzle hole and splash the lens.
 The larger the diameter, the higher the probability of staining the lens, the worse the protection of the focusing lens, and the shorter the lens life.

-The size of the nozzle diameter also affects the cutting quality such as the size of the heat-affected zone and the width of the slit.
+The laser cutting nozzle size diameter also affects the cutting quality such as the size of the heat-affected zone and the width of the slit.

 As the diameter of the nozzle increases, the heat-affected zone becomes narrower and the slit becomes wider.
 The commonly used nozzle diameter is 1-1.5mm.